DimaPhil/transcribe-video/README.md

 By default, all media files are stored in the `temp_resources` directory, and transcriptions are saved to `temp_resources/transcriptions`.
 You can specify a custom location for transcription files in the web interface.

 When using Docker, these directories are persisted as volumes, so your files will remain even if you restart the container.

+### Large File Support

+The application supports large file uploads:

+- **Web Interface**: Up to 5GB file uploads directly through the browser
+- **Telegram Bot**:
+  - Direct uploads limited to 20MB (Telegram's limit)
+  - For larger files, use URLs from YouTube, Google Drive, or LinkedIn
+- **Docker Setup**: Includes nginx proxy configured for large uploads with proper timeouts

+**Tips for large files:**
+1. Use URL-based loading when possible (no size limits)
+2. Ensure stable internet connection for uploads
+3. The transcription will automatically split very large audio files into chunks
+4. For files over 1GB, expect longer upload times